 \section{Conclusion}

-We are the first to propose a safe \ac{rl} approach for autonomous power-driven vessels on the open sea that achieves provable compliance with traffic rules formalized with temporal logic.
-For that, we introduced an online safety verification approach based on our formalized rules identifying the set of safe actions.
-We develop a formal emergency detection and emergency controller that achieves collision avoidance for the regarded traffic situations even if the other vessel does not comply with traffic rules.
-On critical maritime traffic situations, our safe \ac{rl} agent achieves rule compliance, in contrast to state-of-the art agents that are informed about safety only through the reward.
+We are the first to propose a provably safe \ac{rl} approach for autonomous power-driven vessels on the open sea that achieves provable compliance with traffic rules formalized with temporal logic.
+For that, we introduced an online verification approach based on our formalized rules identifying the set of safe actions.
+Our formal emergency detection and emergency controller achieves collision avoidance for the regarded traffic situations even if other vessels do not comply with traffic rules.
+In critical maritime traffic situations, our safe \ac{rl} agent achieves rule compliance, in contrast to state-of-the art agents that are informed about safety only through the reward.
 At the same time, all agents achieve a satisfactory goal-reaching performance on critical traffic situations.
 Our evaluation on recorded traffic situations shows that our safe \ac{rl} agent generalizes beyond the distribution of training data.
-This study is a first step toward traffic rule compliant learning-based motion planning systems for autonomous vessel navigation.
+This study is a first step toward learning-based motion planning systems complying with traffic rules for autonomous vessel navigation.